-Welcome to Motive Culture, founded by Darren Curtis.
+Motive Culture – founded by automotive illustrator Darren Curtis.

-Motive Culture, creators of individual automotive prints, successfully launched at the Lancaster Insurance Classic Motor Show NEC in November 2018.
-Since then they have attended numerous shows including the International Historic Motorsport show, Race Retro 2019 at Stoneleigh, Coventry, Bicester Heritage Sunday Scramble and Classic at the Clubhouse, whom they sponsored.
+Since then Motive Culture has attended numerous shows including the International Historic Motorsport show Race Retro 2019 at Stoneleigh, Coventry; Bicester Heritage Sunday Scramble and the first sponsored; show Classics at the Clubhouse, in Kingsclere, Hampshire.

 Given that Motive Culture was inspired by the NEC Classic Motor Show – Britain’s largest indoor classic car show – this was an appropriate debut, as founder Darren Curtis, reveals: “I had an epiphany while walking around the NEC Classic in 2017.
 I’ve had a passion for graphically illustrated posters for years and having attended many car shows – seeing reproductions or other artwork for sale – I thought, I can do this!”

-“Each piece is created using vector graphics in Adobe Illustrator with a mix of Photoshop too, and generally takes a few days to produce for a single vehicle.
-All our off-the-shelf prints have yellow headlamps – for no other reason than I think they look cool!
-Family visits to France in the 1980s must have had an influence...
-We can produce any vehicle in any colour in our own striking ‘head-on view’ composition style for personal commissions,” says Darren.
+“Each piece is created using Adobe Illustrator with a mix of Photoshop too, and takes a good few days to produce a single vehicle.
+Many of my off-the-shelf prints have yellow headlamps – for no other reason than I think they look cool!
+Family visits to France in the 1980s must have had an influence.
+I can produce any vehicle in any colour in the striking ‘head-on view’ composition style for personal commissions,” says Darren.

 “I wanted to add something different to my prints, a graphic twist.
-So using the Motive Culture logo, stripes and a large roundel, sets the design.
+Using the Motive Culture logo with its stripes and a large roundel, sets the design.
 The MkI MX5 prints, for instance, have strong backgrounds, giving them a bold identity.
-Those who order Motive Culture prints are getting exclusive pieces because we don’t produce thousands of each design.
-Even our off-the-shelf designs are produced in low volumes and of course a print of an individual car is genuinely unique.
+Those who order Motive Culture prints are getting exclusive pieces because I don’t produce thousands of each design.
+Even the off-the-shelf designs are produced in low volumes and of course a print of an individual car is genuinely unique.
 Ultimately, it’s about capturing an enthusiast’s passion in a print.”

-Darren has worked in the fields of design and branding for 23 years alongside a range of companies, from media outlets (such as Autocar, PistonHeads and Classic & Sports Car) and directly for McLaren.
+Darren has worked in the fields of graphic design and branding for 23 years alongside a range of companies, from media outlets (such as Autocar, PistonHeads and Classic & Sports Car) and now as an automotive HMI designer for McLaren Automotive.
 “I’ve tried to work with brands I have a passion for, and have been lucky enough to do so.”

 In addition to having a passion for his artwork, Darren is equally enthusiastic about the subject matter.
 He is the owner of a classic 1994 Rover Mini (owned for 20 years), 1990 Mk1 Mazda MX-5 and a classic Subaru Impreza Turbo 2000 Estate which is used to haul poster stock and equipment to shows.